Richard C. Rath

 Courses offered by Dr. Rath include: Early America Hist 461/632b, Native American history (Hist 460), Sensory history, Media history, U.S. Survey to 1865, Music as African American history, Senior thesis seminar, Creole Histories.

-“Hearing Wampum: The Senses, Mediation, and the Limits of Analogy in Early America.”
-Early American Mediascapes.
-(Lincoln: University of Nebraska Press, forthcoming).
+“Hearing Wampum: The Senses, Mediation, and the Limits of Analogy,” in Colonial Mediascapes: Sensory Worlds of the Early Americas, ed.
+Matt Cohen and Jeffrey Glover (Lincoln, Neb.: University of Nebraska Press, 2014), 290-321.

-“Sensory Media.”
-Cultural History of the Senses: The Enlightenment.
-(Oxford: Berg, forthcoming).
+“Sensory Media,” in Cultural History of the Senses: The Enlightenment (Oxford: Berg, forthcoming).

 How Early America Sounded (Ithaca, 2003).